 Awards and citations

-- Daniel Silver is increasingly recognized for his work defending individuals and corporations facing criminal prosecution and investigation.
-He offers expertise in areas such as AML and cybersecurity concerns.
-One peer comments: "He's an extremely thoughtful and careful lawyer who brings real expertise," while another notes: "He's a very measured, calm and unflappable lawyer."
+- Daniel Silver is recognized for his work defending individuals and corporations facing criminal prosecution and investigation, offering expertise in areas such as AML and cybersecurity concerns.

 - Stimson Medal, New York City Bar Association

 - Director's Award for Outstanding Counterintelligence Investigation, Federal Bureau of Investigation